Paradise Hills is Equal Parts Fantasy,

-Spanish film director Alice Waddington screened her debut film, Paradise Hills at LAFS.
-It’s a dreamy coming-of-age fantasy that exposes the gender norms family and society force onto women.
+Spanish film director Alice Waddington screened her debut film, Paradise Hills at The L.A.
+Film School’s main theater.
+Paradise Hills is a dreamy coming-of-age fantasy that exposes the gender norms family and society force onto women.
 While the set may be cloaked in tulle and femininity, the film gives a younger female audience the chance to see themselves in the fearless characters on screen.

 Emma Roberts plays the film’s protagonist, Uma, who is forced into a reform school against her will.
 Uma bands together with two other girls played by Awkwafina and Danielle Macdonald to escape Paradise Hills and the evil dutchess (Milla Jovovich).